 With little mathematical effort, one can describe the filtered signal on node with a power series of the shift matrix

-Effectively, we avoid the eigen-decomposition, and instead calculate the -th power of the shift for filtering the signal!
-Notice that this calculation uses the spectral decomposition of the Laplacian and the identity .
 Now let’s assume for a minute that instead of we use the normalized adjacency matrix as the shift (normalizing by the degree of each node) and take a closer look on .

 It can be shown that denotes the probability of arriving in a 1-step random walk from node to node (see Lemma 5.2 in Hammond et al. 2009 ).
 When raised to the power of this term describes the following probability